 |Special cash dividend||

 A special cash dividend is outside the typical policy of being paid on a quarterly basis.
-Assuming a dividend is special, the value of the dividend must be at least $12.50 per option contract and then an adjustment will be made to those contracts.
+Assuming a dividend is special, the value of the dividend must be at least $12.50 per option contract and then an adjustment will be made to the contract.

 |Special stock dividend||